Emethium/thimble/README.md

 # thimble
-A Telegram bot for home automation
+A Telegram bot used to give me a little bit of info regarding the tasks on my Raspberry pi